altermetax/AutoWordle/README.md

 EOF
 ```

-Then you can simply start the application by running the following command and opening http://127.0.0.1:5000 in a web browser.
+Then you can simply start the application as follows

 ```sh
 flask --app autowordle run
 ```

+and open it in a web browser on http://127.0.0.1:5000.

-This configuration is only meant for debugging and testing.
+This configuration is meant for debugging and testing only.
 If you want to use this application in a production setting, check the Flask documentation page about [deploying to production](https://flask.palletsprojects.com/en/3.0.x/deploying/).